yesodweb/yesodweb.com-content/blog/2013/02/upcoming-conduit-0-6-part-1.md

 approach works out for pipes.
 But for now it's not a feature I think we should adopt, as I think it will prove to be more complicated than it initially looks.

+Gabriel pointed out to me another very good example: bidirectionality.
+It's a very interesting feature in pipes, and could be used for a lot of purposes.
+However, it also adds in extra complexity, and is not a feature necessary to implement our current conduit use cases.
+It might be that it will turn out to be such an incredibly useful feature in the future that conduit may wish to adopt it, but for now I think it makes more sense to leave it out.

 ### io-streams

-I'd initially written a comparison to io-streams based on the publicly stated information I'd seen about it so far.
-However, when I showed that to Gregory Collins, he said my understanding of the situation was incorrect.
-So given that this is an unreleased package without much code to compare against, I'm going to admit that I really don't have a very good idea of what this comparison looks like.

-One thing which is (almost) certainly true is that conduit works for more than just I/O. conduit is designed as a general streaming abstraction, whereas io-streams has a distinct I/O bias.
+_Note_: I'll admit from the start that I am no expert on io-streams.
+I had to go to Gregory for a few clarifications, and it's possible I'm still incorrect on some of the details.
+My point here is *not* to create an exhaustive comparison between the libraries, but rather at a high level point out the differences in approach.

+Probably the biggest distinction between these packages is that- while conduit was designed primarily to solve I/O issues- it aims to work in an entirely pure context as well.  io-streams, on the other hand, has a distinct I/O bias.
 This is not a criticism; picking a goal to target and focusing on that is a great technique.
 But it does clarify one of conduit's goals: work for more than just I/O, even if I/O is our main motivating case.

 So practically speaking, it seems like io-streams would not be a library that would address the needs of something like xml-conduit, which requires both pure